bactopia/bactopia-py/README.md

  Generate a summary table from the Bactopia results.

 ╭─ Required Options ───────────────────────────────────────────────────────────────────╮
-│ *  --bactopia  -b  TEXT  Directory where Bactopia results are stored [required]      │ ╰──────────────────────────────────────────────────────────────────────────────────────╯ ╭─ Gold Cutoffs ───────────────────────────────────────────────────────────────────────╮
+│ *  --bactopia-path  -b  TEXT  Directory where Bactopia results are stored [required] │ ╰──────────────────────────────────────────────────────────────────────────────────────╯ ╭─ Gold Cutoffs ───────────────────────────────────────────────────────────────────────╮
 │ --gold-coverage     -gcov      INTEGER  Minimum amount of coverage required for Gold │